GuenterQuast/PhyPiDAQ/README.md

                           #    8, 16, 32, 64, 128, 250, 475, 860
 ```

-The **USB-oscilloscpe** PicoScope can also be used as data logger.
-In this case the average of a large number of measurements at
-high rate is take.
-Choosing a measurement time of 20 ms very
-effectively eliminates 50 Hz noise.
+The **USB-oscilloscope** PicoScope can also be used as data logger.
+In this case the average of a large number of measurements at high rate is taken.
+Choosing a measurement time of 20 ms very effectively eliminates 50 Hz noise.

 **file PSconfig.yaml**